 In medicine, one additional tool used to quantify research waste is cumulative meta-analysis.
 A cumulative meta-analysis typically describes the accumulation of evidence (e.g., about the effectiveness of an intervention) across time, and available estimates are added to the analysis in chronological order10.
 Using cumulative meta-analysis, a researcher, funding agency or decision maker can identify if there is sufficient evidence to be confident that a reported effect is true.
 At this stage new trials are no longer required to predict the outcome with satisfactory certainty and hence future research waste will be avoided.
 Cumulative meta-analyses demonstrate how new research is frequently undertaken generating research waste, even when effect sizes are temporally stable and precise10.
 Researchers in domains relying on heterogeneous observational studies (such as ecologists) should beware of temporal instability of effects11 which should be considered as part of the strength of the existing evidence-base.

 To reduce research waste we need to be able to first identify it.
 One option is to use cumulative meta-analysis.
-The approach demonstrated here is well known and tested in the medical literature and should not be challenging to integrate into conservation and applied ecology workflows.
-Cumulative meta-analysis has already been used in our field to assess time-lag bias13 but is not commonly used in the way we have shown here.
+The approach demonstrated in Box 1 is well known and tested in the medical literature and should not be challenging to integrate into conservation and applied ecology workflows.
+Cumulative meta-analysis has already been used in our field to assess time-lag bias13 but is not commonly used in the way we show here.

 Caveats